<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 19. How many teachers work for Buckland?

-There are currently 120 foreign teachers working for Buckland in 62 locations.
+There are annually over 200 foreign teachers working for Buckland in over 80 locations.

 20. What is the difference between a tourist visa and a work visa?